 School of Music Accreditation

 A degree from Azusa Pacific University is respected and recognized internationally, and accredited by the National Association of Schools of Music (NASM).
-The university is regionally accredited by the Western Association of Schools and Colleges (WASC).
+The university is regionally accredited by the WASC Senior College and University Commission (WSCUC).